luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Cost: 1**

-Your beta forks (▶292, EP2) take to the neural pruning process better than most.
+Your [beta forks](../../../15/04-forking-and-merging.md#beta-forks) (_EP2_) take to the neural pruning process better than most.
 Choose one of the following benefits for your beta forks (this trait may be taken more than once for separate bonuses):

 - Active skills are not limited to a maximum value
 - Your beta forks do not suffer the −10 modifier for aptitude checks